Skip navigation

 • Develop strategies for more environmentally friendly resource extraction and reclamation.

-• Develop ways to capture or use gases that are currently burned off as waste during oil production processes.
+• Develop ways to capture or use gases burned off as waste during oil production processes.

-• Identify deposits of construction materials, and assess the materials' characteristics and suitability for use as concrete aggregates, road fill, or in other applications.
+• Identify deposits of construction materials suitable for use as concrete aggregates, road fill, or other applications.

-• Identify new sources for Platinum Group Elements necessary for industrial uses, such as automotive fuel cells or pollution abatement systems.
+• Identify new sources of platinum group elements for industrial applications, such as automotive fuel cells or pollution abatement systems.

 • Identify possible sites for carbon sequestration projects.

-• Identify risks for natural disasters such as mud slides, earthquakes, and volcanic eruptions, providing advice on mitigation of potential damage.
+• Identify risks for natural disasters, such as mudslides, earthquakes, or volcanic eruptions.

-• Inspect construction projects to analyze engineering problems, applying geological knowledge and using test equipment and drilling machinery.
+• Inspect construction projects to analyze engineering problems, using test equipment or drilling machinery.

 • Investigate the composition, structure, or history of the Earth's crust through the collection, examination, measurement, or classification of soils, minerals, rocks, or fossil remains.